-[Another prayer in the traditional High Holiday services added to the Amidah, which means "standing," encourages reflection and self-examination about specific things we have done in the past year and resolve to do better is Al Khet ("For Missing the Mark").
+[Al Khet ("For Missing the Mark") is another prayer in the traditional High Holiday services added to the Amidah, which encourages reflection and self-examination about specific things we have done in the past year and resolve to do better.
 Here is our community's way of doing this, by asking questions.]